pete-thompson/picture-sorter/README.md

 │   │    ├── 2006-07-12-15-30-21.jpg
 │   │    └── 2006-07-12-15-31-09.jpg
 │   └── 11
 │        ├──
 ...
 ```
 ## Disclaimer
-**WARNING**: Use this tool at your own discretion and total responsability, as this app can **wipe out** your whole history of pictures.
+**WARNING**: Use this tool at your own discretion and total responsibility, as this app can **wipe out** your whole history of pictures.
 You've been warned, don't cry later.